beyrakIn/Schrader/README.md

 ### What is Schrader?

-Schrader is a command&control server for the Schrader botnet.
-It is written in Go and C#.
-It is designed to be easy to use and easy to deploy.
+Schrader is a command&control server.
+It is written in Go and C# (Agent).
+It is designed to be easy to use and easy to distribute.

 ### Server